-16 Undo Phase
+18 Undo Phase

 The final phase in the recovery process is the undo phase which ensures atomicity.
 The undo phase will start at the end of the log and works its way towards the start of the log.
-It undoes every UPDATE (only UPDATEs!) for each transaction that was active at the time of the crash so that we do not leave the database in an intermediate state.
+It undoes every UPDATE (only UPDATEs!) for each transaction that was active (either running or aborting) at the time of the crash so that we do not leave the database in an intermediate state.
 It will not undo an UPDATE if it has already been undone (and thus a CLR record is already in the log for that UPDATE).